SharePoint/sp-dev-docs/docs/transform/modernize-scanner-reports-groupconnect.md

 **ReadyForGroupify = TRUE** | Will give you all the site collections that can be "Office 365 group connected".
 There might still be warnings to check, but we did not find any blocking issues
 **ReadyForGroupify = FALSE AND Office365GroupId = ""** | Will give you all the sites which do not yet have an Office 365 group connected and which can't be "Office 365 group connected"
 **ReadyForGroupify = TRUE AND GroupMode = PUBLIC** | Will give you all the site collections that can be "Office 365 group connected" and for which we'll default to a public group (based on the presence of the `everyone` or `everyone except external users` in the site members or site owners
+**HasTeamsTeam = FALSE AND WebTemplate = GROUP#0** | Modern group connected team sites that do not yet have a Teams team created for their Office 365 group (as of version 2.7)

 ## Understanding the ModernizationWebScanResults.csv file ##